It Must Be Jelly ('Cause Jam Don't Shake like That): Other recordings

 Harry James, Johnny Long, Back Alley Hoodoo, and Frankie Ford also recorded versions.
 Woody Herman released a studio recording in 1944 on Brunswick and Decca Records in the UK as a 78 A side single, 03541, and on Coral Records in the U.S. as 60066, singing the Sunny Skylar lyrics in a duet with Frances Wayne.
 Ray McKinley performed the song with the New Glenn Miller Orchestra on the fourth episode of the 1961 TV series Glenn Miller Time.
+The Jay Rayner Quartet released a live version recorded at the Zedel in London on the collection It Must be Jelly and Other Stories ... on Fane Phonics in the UK.
+The song also appeared on their CD collection A Night of Food and Agony.

-Wartime Release
+Wartime release

 The U.S. War Department released the Woody Herman studio recording as a U.S. Army V-Disc, No. 320B, in November, 1944.
 The recording was the studio release featuring Woody Herman and Frances Wayne in a duet on vocals.

-In popular culture

-The phrase was quoted in Episode 1 of Series 5 of Hancock's Half Hour, first broadcast on January 1, 1958.
-The character Sid James quotes it as he looks at Tony Hancock's new fan photos.

-The phrase was used on the TV series Mork & Mindy.
-Mork, played by Robin Williams, says it to Mindy's grandmother while pretending to be an old man flirting with her in episode 11 of season 1, Old Fears, which originally aired in November, 1978.

-The phrase was referenced on the TV series The Jeffersons.
-It was quoted by Carmen played by Roseanna Christiansen in Episode 7 of Season 8 which originally aired in November, 1981.

-It was also quoted in the TV series, The Big Bang Theory (Episode 12, Season 2), by Penny, played by Kaley Cuoco, when referencing a comment made towards her by Howard, played by Simon Helberg.

-Fred Sanford sings the phrase as he makes breakfast in the 12th Episode of the Second Season of Sanford and Son.

-American recording artist RuPaul used the line "Must be jelly, cause jam don't shake" in his 2012 single "Peanut Butter".

-The line makes an appearance in the novelty song "Bras on 45" by British musician Ivor Biggun.